KyryloSemenko/a4javaDoc/README.md

 # a4javaDoc

+The project was inspired by excellent http://findtheflow.io/

-It should help to better understand how java applications work
+It should help to better understand how java applications work.

-I was inspired by http://findtheflow.io/
+The project has not yet been released and work is in progress.